 Journal of Food & Nutritional Disorders primarily focuses on the topics:

-The journal uses Editorial Manager System for a qualitative and prompt review process.
-Editorial Manager is an online manuscript submission, review and tracking system.
-Review processing is performed by the editorial board members of Journal of Food & Nutritional Disorders or relevant experts from other universities or institutes.
-Minimum two independent reviewer’s approval followed by editor approval is required for the acceptance of any citable manuscript.
-Authors may submit manuscripts and track their progress through the editorial system.
-Reviewers can download manuscripts and submit their opinions to the editor whereas the editors can manage the whole submission/review/revise/publish process via editorial manager.
+Review processing is performed by the editorial board members of Journal of Food & Nutritional Disorders or outside experts; at least two independent reviewers approval followed by editor approval is required for acceptance of any citable manuscript.
+Authors may submit manuscripts and track their progress through the online tracking system, hopefully to publication.

 *Unofficial 2014 Impact Factor was established by dividing the number of articles published in 2012 and 2013 with the number of times they are cited in 2014 based on Google search and the Scholar Citation Index database.
 If ‘X’ is the total number of articles published in 2012 and 2013, and ‘Y’ is the number of times these articles were cited in indexed journals during 2014 than, impact factor = Y/X